mli12317/INST377-Final-Project/docs/developer_manual.md

 ## 3. Create the Environment Variables File

-Inside the backend folder, create a file named:
+Inside the backend folder create a file named:

 ```text
 .env